konnectors/libs/packages/cozy-konnector-libs/docs/api.md

   + `vendor` (String): the name of the vendor associated to the bill.
 Ex: 'trainline'
   + `currency` (String) default: EUR:  The ISO currency value (not mandatory since there is a default value.
+  + `matchingCriterias` (Object): criterias that can be used by an external service to match bills with bank operations.
+If not specified but the 'banksTransactionRegExp' attribute is specified in the manifest of the connector, this value is automatically added to the bill

   You can also pass attributes expected by `saveFiles` : fileurl, filename, requestOptions and more